-SMCC students can articulate how their personal growth and development are shaped by their own value choices, cultural differences and global interconnectedness.
+SMCC students can articulate how their personal growth and development are shaped by ethical choices, cultural differences and global interconnectedness.

-- 1. SMCC students can explain their culture within the context of global and cultural diversity. - 2.
-(SMCC students will meet a minimum of at least three out of the following four competencies.)
+SMCC students can explain their culture within the context of global and cultural diversity.

+SMCC students will meet a minimum of at least three out of the following four competencies.
-3. SMCC students can demonstrate knowledge of cultures that are separated from their own by both time and space and demonstrate the significant connections between the contemporary world and past peoples, events and societies.

-4. SMCC students can explain how the social sciences help us understand the interactions of societies - locally, regionally, nationally and globally.

-5. SMCC students can recognize cultural and individual differences that underlie the complexities of human behavior.

-6. SMCC students can demonstrate knowledge of political and/or economic systems.
+- SMCC students can demonstrate knowledge of cultures that are separated from their own by both time and space and demonstrate the significant connections between the contemporary world and past peoples, events and societies. - SMCC students can explain how the social sciences help us understand the interactions of societies locally, regionally, nationally and globally. - SMCC students can recognize cultural and individual differences that underlie the complexities of human behavior. - SMCC students can demonstrate knowledge of political and/or economic systems and ways they are globally connected.